Composer-Team/Beethoven-Software/README.md

 After which, make sure that this path is accessible to the linker and cmake.
 Then, of course, there's no reason to use `sudo`.

+I haven't tried using the non-root version but with enough effort gettingn CMake to find your tool, it should work.
+It's also pretty simple to remove the includes and dynamic library from the root install folders if you don't feel like polluting them.

 ### Using in your project

 The project is currently set up to support CMake-based projects.
 I suppose you could use Makefile or whatever, but you'll